 We are still gathering photographs of British Columbia breeding birds for the Atlas and welcome contributions (see the news item below for more details).

 We welcome "donations" and "sponsors" to bring the Atlas to completion.

 09 May 2013:Appeal for B.C. breeding bird and habitat photographs

 The Atlas Publication Committee is seeking free contributions (i.e. unpaid) of very high quality, colour photographs of every breeding bird species in B.C.

 We do stress that the overall well-being of the birds is our top priority, and photographers should not cause any stress or harm to wildlife or habitat while obtaining photos.
-We will not use any photographs that were unethically acquired, or that did not follow the "Ethics of Birding" guidelines.Please read and follow the instructions details here.
+We will not use any photographs that were unethically acquired, or that did not follow the "Ethics of Birding" guidelines.Please read and follow the instruction details here.

 Please note that while we sincerely appreciate your submissions, not all photographs submitted for consideration will be used in the publication, thank-you.

 Mapping birds is quickly becoming a world-wide phenomenon.
 It is fun to participate of course, but the results are an invaluable foundation of information for conserving birds and their ecosystems.
 Not long ago, atlases were books of maps but more recently atlases have on-line versions that are interactive.
 The BC Breeding Bird Atlas will be on-line and we hope to have a book too.
 To find out more, click here.

 From 2008-2012, over 1000 participants worked hard to put BC birds on the map!
 Data are already being put to use to better understand and conserve BC's birds.
 Thank you to all our volunteers and regional coordinators who made this project possible.

 List of participants who contributed the most to data collection.
 For a complete list, click here.